mozilla/gcp-ingestion/GRAVEYARD.md

   - Remove `DeduplicateByDocumentId` transform, which was intended for use with the backfill from `heka` data, but did not perform well and was never used in production.
+  - Remove `PublishBundleMetrics` which was temporarily useful for investigation into potential batch refactoring, but we were able to use that data to determine that average bundle size is so small that it would not be reasonable to publish individual GCS objects per bundle; see [#501](https://github.com/mozilla/gcp-ingestion/issues/501).
 - 2020-02-26 (available until [commit `6551bc7`](https://github.com/mozilla/gcp-ingestion/tree/6551bc737b2b3c9a3d49c6442d8a8bea2e62ef17))
   - Remove support for schema aliases, including the `--schemaAliasesLocation` parameter defined in `SinkOptions`.